 1) "Artificial Un-Intelligence"

-As well, if you feel this piece is of value, please like it and share it around to your network — whether on beBee, LinkedIn, Twitter, Facebook, or Google+, provided only that you credit me properly as the author, and include a live link to the original post.
+As well, if you feel this piece is of value, please like it and share it around to your network — whether on beBee, LinkedIn, Twitter, Facebook, or elsewhere, provided only that you credit me properly as the author, and if possible, include a live link to the original post.

 Text Copyright 2017 by Phil Friedman — All Rights Reserved